koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 - open source, you can use, modify, improve, share
 - strong user community, commercial support
 - large amount of tools for 2D/3D raster/vector, topology, imagery, spatio-temporal data
-- both GUI and CLI (easy for scripting) user interface
+- both GUI and CLI (easy for scripting) interface
 - Python API and libraries
 @ulend
 @snapend